shivaacharjee/sailenShortMenu/README.md

 WordPress Extensible Plugin: Use Shortcode to display Menu List within content and widget area

-<a href='https://wordpress.org/plugins/sailen-short-menu/'>Click here to view this plugin on WordPress.org</a>
+<a target='_blank' href='https://wordpress.org/plugins/sailen-short-menu/'>Click here to view this plugin on WordPress.org</a>

 **Using Shortcode**